zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson1.md

 description: "This Hands-On Guide demonstrates how to create and view compliance center events."
 ---

+> Estimated time to complete: 10 minutes

 ## Objectives

 Learners will review the different roles and user permissions in their GitLab project and group.

 ## Task A. Overview of separation of privileges

-1. Navigate to your ILT instance group
+1. Navigate to your ILT instance group.

 1. In the left sidebar select **Manage > Members**.